giusguerrini/xwterm/README.md

 The terminal gets the stream of characters to display by periodically sending HTTP GET requests, and sends terminal events (e.g., key events) to the host by sending HTTP POST requests.
 Also, the terminal needs to communicate its initial size to the host through an additional parameter in GET request.
-By default, the terminal generate these
+By default, the terminal generates these
 requests:

 - "/?size=*lines*x*columns*": configure the screen size (e.g., "/?size=40x120").